BXZZcj/TinyRobotBench/README.md

 <br>

 ## Motivation
-I am an undergraduate student keen to pursue Robotics/Embodied AI research in the future.
-As such, Simulation Environment and LLM are essential tools I need to engage with (I'm looking forward to directly play with hardware one day).
+I am an undergraduate student interested in Robotics/Embodied AI.
+As such, Simulation Environment and LLM are essential tools I need to engage with.

 So, as a practice and leisure activity, I replicated [TinyRobotBench](https://zhuanlan.zhihu.com/p/667452905), thanks to [@东林钟声](https://www.zhihu.com/people/dong-lin-zhong-sheng-76).